 - The wind power installed in California will avoid over 7.8 million metric tons of carbon dioxide emissions annually, the equivalent of taking 1.7 million cars off the road1

 - Data compiled by CalWEA from the U.S. Wind Turbine Database.
-See https://eerscmap.usgs.gov/uswtdb/ (accessed on May 15, 2018).
-Tule Wind Project capacity added to total for San Diego County based on public reports.
+See https://eerscmap.usgs.gov/uswtdb/ (accessed on March 3, 2019).
 Note that the U.S. Wind Turbine Database does not include capacity data for some pre-1990 wind projects, which could add a few hundred megawatts.

 - Calculated by CalWEA based on California Energy Commission data.